From Classroom Frustrations to User-Centered Solutions

 Let’s Connect

-I'm currently seeking UX Research opportunities in EdTech where I can apply my unique blend of classroom experience and research expertise to create meaningful learning experiences.
+I'm currently seeking opportunities in UX/CX/VoC where I can apply my unique blend of behavioral science expertise with research to create memorable experiences for customers and users.

 Office hours are open—let's connect about research opportunities!